rateau-violent/stern/README.md

 #### Body parameter

-Routes can take body structure parameter, that will retrieve the request's body and reflect it as a structure.
+Routes can take a body structure parameter, that will retrieve the request's body and reflect it as a structure.

 Definition example of a body parameter:
 ```c++